-WHISTLE-BLOWING POLICY
+WHISTLE-BLOWING POLICY AND ANTI-CORRUPTION POLICY

 The Company has put in place a whistle-blowing policy which sets out the procedures for a whistle-blower to make a report to the Company on misconduct or wrongdoing relating to the Company, its officers and employees, including any concern or complaint regarding financial reporting and questionable accounting practices; criminal offences, unlawful and/or unethical acts, fraud, corruption, bribery and blackmail; failure to comply with legal or regulatory obligations and concealment of any of the abovementioned issues.
+The identify of the whistle-blower and all the concerns or irregularities raised will be treated with confidence and every effort will be made to ensure that confidentiality is maintained throughout the process.